dileepkanumuri/Generative-Adversarial-Networks-GANs-Specialization/README.md

 ### Course 1: Build Basic Generative Adversarial Networks (GANs)

-- This is the first course of the Generative Adversarial Networks (GANs) Specialization.

 #### Week 1: Intro to GANs

 - Learn about GANs and their applications, understand the intuition behind the basic components of GANs, and build your very own GAN using PyTorch.